pretix/pretix-docs/docs/guides/plugins/presale-saml.md

 You can also set any URL as the SP Entity Id if required by your IdP.

 Most IdPs will display the name and description of your SP to the users during authentication.
-The "SP Name" and "SP Decription" fields can be used to explain to the users how their data is being used.
+The "SP Name" and "SP Description" fields can be used to explain to the users how their data is being used.

 Your SP needs an "SP X.509 Certificate" and an "SP X.509 Private Key".
 Ask your IdP if they can provide you with a certificate and key.